Bell 309 KingCobra: Background

 The AH-1 Cobra was developed in the mid-1960s as an interim gunship for the U.S. Army for use in Vietnam.
 The Cobra shared the proven transmission, rotor system, and the T53 turboshaft engine of the UH-1 "Huey".

 By June 1967, the first AH-1G HueyCobras had been delivered.
 Originally designated as UH-1H, the "A" for attack designation was soon adopted and when the improved UH-1D became the UH-1H, the HueyCobra became the AH-1G.
 Bell built 1,116 AH-1Gs for the US Army between 1967 and 1973, and the Cobras chalked up over a million operational hours in Vietnam.

 The US Army purchased the AH-1G as an "interim type" for the "jungle fighting" role, but the Army's broader concern was the task of protecting Western Europe from the legions of Warsaw Pact armor to the east.

 The Army had initiated the Advanced Aerial Fire Support System (AAFSS) program to develop the Lockheed AH-56 Cheyenne for the anti-tank gunship role, but development of the Cheyenne did not go smoothly, and as one writer put it, "the vultures began to gather", with Sikorsky and Bell trying to sell unsolicited alternatives to the Army.
-The Sikorsky offering was the S-67 Blackhawk, a sleek gunship, which despite the name was no real relation to the later S-70 Black Hawk utility-transport helicopter.
+The Sikorsky offering was the S-67 Blackhawk, a sleek gunship, which despite the name had no real relation to the later UH-60 Black Hawk utility transport helicopter.
 The Bell offering was a refined HueyCobra, the Model 309 KingCobra.